Chemistry Fighting Disease : Medicine Beyond The Molecule

-But what happens if vancomycin, the antibiotic of last resorts, suddenly stops working?
-Suddenly, minor cuts could potentially become life threatening infections.
+But what happens if vancomycin, the antibiotic of last resort, suddenly stops working?
+Suddenly, minor cuts could potentially become life-threatening infections.

 It’s worrying to think that bacteria once did become resistant to vancomycin through a small mutation in the cell wall, preventing the vancomycin molecule from binding to the cell.